sliit-foss/gists/change-author-email-of-commits.md

 " --tag-name-filter cat -- --branches --tags;
    ```

+#### Explanation of the Command:

+- `${1}`: Refers to the first argument passed to the script.
+- `:-"default"`: Provides a default value if no argument is passed.

+This means if you don't pass any arguments when running the script, it will use the default values provided.
+If you pass arguments, it will use those instead.
+In this context if you run the script without any arguments, it will use the default values for the email and name.
+If you pass arguments, it will use those values instead.

+- **`--env-filter`:** Specifies a filter to modify the environment (e.g., author and committer details) for each commit.
+- **`--tag-name-filter cat`:** Ensures that tags are filtered but unchanged.
+- **`-- --branches --tags`:** Specifies that all branches and tags should be rewritten.

+For more detailed information about these flags, you can refer to the [Git filter-branch documentation](https://git-scm.com/docs/git-filter-branch).

 4. **Verify Changes:**

 After running the command, verify that the commit history has been updated correctly by checking a few commits.